With around 1,200 sites on UNESCO’s World Heritage list, from natural wonders to cultural legends, choosing which ones to visit can be tricky.

 Covering five square kilometres, you can explore the ancient ruins, including the iconic pyramid of El Castillo, and learn about Mayan history and culture.
 You can also witness the fascinating equinox phenomenon where a shadow resembling a serpent appears on the pyramid’s steps.

-Visitors can immerse themselves in this dreamlike world in various ways.
-For example, a cruise or boat tour will offer incredible views of this otherworldly place, with opportunities to explore stunning caves and grottos along the way.
-You can also go swimming, kayaking, or hiking, enjoy fresh seafood, and get acquainted with the local culture by interacting with fishing communities.
+Visitors can immerse themselves in this dreamlike world in various ways – cruise or boat tours are popular ways to take in the incredible views of this otherworldly place, with opportunities to explore stunning caves and grottos along the way.
+You can also go swimming, kayaking, or hiking, enjoy fresh seafood, and get acquainted with the culture by interacting with local fishing communities.

 -